edenlabllc/rmk/docs/index.md

 ### Provisioned using third-party tools and services

-By design, RMK can work with any existing Kubernetes cluster, provided it has been provisioned in advance by a third party.
+By design, RMK can work with **any existing Kubernetes cluster**, provided it has been provisioned in advance by a third party.
 The CLI tool simply requires an existing [Kubernetes context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) to connect to and manage the cluster.